bryanwong17/Test/WACV-2022-FNC.md

 > A false negative may not be as similar to the anchor as it is to other augmentations of the same image, as each augmentation only holds a specific view of the object
 >

-                                                    A                                                                   B
+Pictures: A, B

-Main views:                             A1, A2                                                          B1, B2
+Main views: A1, A2, B1, B2
 Support views: A3, A4

 ![support_views.jpg](picture/support_views.jpg)

-                                                      *Figure 13: Introducing Support Views*
+Figure 13: Introducing Support Views

 The picture of the dog’s head on the right side is not an augmented version of the anchor (main views left side).
 Consequently, while it is similar to the anchor image, it would thus be treated as a negative match by contemporary self-supervised methods (false negative).
 However, we can see that this image is more similar to the augmented view of the anchor (”support views”) than it is to the anchor with respect to the orientation of the dog’s face.